minusInfinite/project-1/README.md

 - [x] User Story and Acceptance Criteria
 - [x] Responsive UI with CSS Framework
 - [x] Initial Scripting, Varible and Function definitions
+- [ ] Improve Documentation and add a demo GIF

 ## API Used